reactjs/react.dev/src/content/reference/react/Children.md

 </Sandpack>

-This is another example of how parent and child components can cooperate without manipulating the children.
+This is another example of how parent and child Components can cooperate without manipulating the children.

 ---